rahul-verma/swayam/docs/README.md

 Prompt: The most actionable part, where the specific thoughts or commands are generated.
 A granular interaction with an entity who is supposed to solve a specific part of the problem.
 In the narrative of automation, this represents a problem unit/piece which can be automated with high level of confidence, with no human intervention, once the solution is implemented.

-All building blocks of STEP are only expressed as definitions, with the only exception being a Prompt, which for an extremely simple situation does not need to be defined in a file.
+All building blocks of STEPs are only expressed as definitions, with the only exception being a Prompt, which for an extremely simple situation does not need to be defined in a file.

 ## Narrative
-Narrative is passed from narrator to the enactor and the primary object remains same throughout the narration.
+Narrative is passed from narrator to the enactor and the primary vault remains same throughout the narration.
+What changes along the way is the current conversation that it holds at an expression level.
 It has three primary provisions:
 1. Directives from Story and Thought.
 These get combined with the directive in an Expression and transformed as context by Swayam for the conversation in the Expression.
-2. A multi-layered, cascading look-up Store: A phase can store key-value pairs in its own layer or in its parent layer.
+2. A multi-layered, cascading look-up Store: A phase can vault key-value pairs in its own layer or in its parent layer.
 When accessing, a cascading lookup takes place.
 3. Current Conversation

 ## Prompt